oluseguncodess/learning-javascript/documentation.md

 Functions are blocks of reusable code that can be invoked as needed.

+Note - they can be hoisted!

+Built in functions
+- `Math.random()` - generates random numbers between 0 - 1 (not inclusive of 1)
+- `Math.floor()` - returns the largest interger

 ## Scope and Functions

 Scope defines the visibility of variables.